Schmorbonium/ECE-4710/docs/markdown/peerReview2.md

 ## Silkscreen

-Please include layer 200 bmp with the default tName and tPlace for the top silkscreen
+Please include layer 200 bmp with the default 25 tNames and 21 tPlace for the top silkscreen

 # Controller
 ## Status

-Feedback Addressed.
+Reviewed by Daniel

 ## FeedBack

 - Power LEDs are missing labels